alexfernandez/loadtest/README.md

 ### Usage Don'ts

+`loadtest` performance has improved significantly, but it is still limited.
-`loadtest` saturates a single CPU pretty quickly.
+`loadtest` saturates a single CPU pretty quickly, so it uses half the available cores in your processor.
-Do not use `loadtest` in this mode if the Node.js process is above 100% usage in `top`, which happens approx. when your load is above 1000~4000 rps.
+If you see that the Node.js processes are above 100% usage in `top`, which happens approx. when your load is above 4000~5000 rps per core, please adjust the number of cores.
+So for instance with eight cores you can expect to get a maximum performance of 8 * 5000 ~ 40 krps.
 (You can measure the practical limits of `loadtest` on your specific test machines by running it against a simple [test server](#test-server) and seeing when it reaches 100% CPU.)
-In this case try using in multi-process mode using the `--cores` parameter, see below.

-If you reached the limits of `loadtest`, there are other tools that you can use.
+If you have reached the limits of `loadtest` even after using all cores, there are other tools that you can try.

 * [AutoCannon](https://www.npmjs.com/package/autocannon): also an `npm` package,
 awesome tool with an interface similar to `wrk`.